Zopa Clothing

 1 Intro

-Zopa Clothing it's a friend's brand, and I embarked on this project to delve into advanced concepts in React and Typescript.
-Here are the key links:
+Zopa Clothing is a friend's brand, and I embarked on this project to delve into advanced concepts in React and Typescript in the frontend as well as a Backend and CI/CD with Node.js with Typescript, Express.js, MongoDB and some AWS services like Beanstalk, Codepipeline, S3, among others.

 Source code: